obophenotype/uberon-phenoscape-ext/README.md

 Example session from view of command line:

-  svn update
+  git pull origin master
   # [open in protege]
   # [edit in Protege]
   # [save in Protege]
   # ...
   # [edit in Protege]
   # [save in Protege]
-  svn diff phenoscape-ext.owl
+  git diff phenoscape-ext.owl
-  svn commit -m "polished up skull" phenoscape-ext.owl svn update
+  git commit -a -m "polished up skull" git push origin master

-It is always a good idea to svn update immediately after an svn commit.
+It is always a good idea to `git pull` immediately after a git commit.
 If there are changes, Protege will ask you to reload.
 You may wish not to trust the reload and simply reopen Protege.

-After an svn commit, Jenkins will check your changes to make sure they conform to guidelines and do not introduce any inconsistencies - an email will be sent to the curators list.
+After a git commit, Jenkins will check your changes to make sure they conform to guidelines and do not introduce any inconsistencies - an email will be sent to the curators list.

 You can check on the build here: http://build.berkeleybop.org/job/build-phenoscape/